mi-frutuoso/csc-proj/README.md

 ````

 After this, `/BallotBox` will have encrypted votes, signatures and public keys of the voters.

+Also inside each folder of voters will be the file `votelist.txt` containing the votes from that voter for debug purposes.

 ## Step 3 :: Run Tally official